Google AI Integration

 Data PointDescription

-Daily cost (USD)Total Gemini spend per day, broken down by model
+Daily cost (USD)Total Gemini spend per day, broken down by model.
+Costs are automatically normalized to USD using the billing export's currency_conversion_rate, so non-USD billing accounts are handled correctly.

 Model breakdownCost per Gemini model (e.g. Gemini 2.5 Flash, Gemini 2.0 Flash Lite)